303dog/makeup-store-app/README.md

 <img src="./public/img/Ruby Makeup Order.png" />

 # Styling
 I could spend a LOT of time on this but I decided to keep it simple and not get too distracted by buttons and alignments.
 Most of the alignment is done with CSS Grid.
+It still needs a little responsiveness love. <3

+# Check It Out
+Ruby Makeup is currently deployed at https://ruby-makeup-85046.herokuapp.com/products